Boletus edulis: Dried

 Boletus edulis is well suited to drying—its flavour intensifies, it is easily reconstituted, and its resulting texture is pleasant.
-Reconstitution is done by soaking in hot, but not boiling, water for about twenty minutes; the water used is infused with the mushroom aroma and it too can be used in subsequent cooking.
+Reconstitution is done by soaking in hot, but not boiling, water for about twenty minutes; the water used is infused with the mushroom aroma and it too can be used in subsequent cooking, after filtering out particulate matter such as fine grit.
 Dried porcini have more protein than most other commonly consumed vegetables, apart from soybeans.
 Some of their protein is indigestible, though digestibility is improved with cooking.

 Like other boletes, porcini can be dried by being strung separately on twine and hung close to the ceiling of a kitchen.
 Alternatively, the mushrooms can be dried by cleaning with a brush (washing is not recommended), and then placing them in a wicker basket or bamboo steamer on top of a boiler or hot water tank.
 Another method is drying in an oven at 25 to 30 C for two to three hours, then increasing the temperature to 50 C until crisp or brittle.
 Once dry, they must be kept in an airtight container.
 Importantly for commercial production, porcini retain their flavour after industrial preparation in a pressure cooker or after canning or bottling, and are thus useful for manufacturers of soups or stews.
 The addition of a few pieces of dried porcino can significantly add to flavour, and they are a major ingredient of the pasta sauce known as carrettiera (carter's sauce).
 The drying process is known to induce the formation of various volatile substances that contribute to the mushroom's aroma.
 Chemical analysis has shown that the odour of the dried mushroom is a complex mixture of 53 volatile compounds.